 A disclosure is a document containing information held by the police and government about a person’s criminal history.
 Anyone can apply for a disclosure in their own name, or you can make an application as an employer of paid staff or volunteers.

 You must do a disclosure check if you take on a volunteer or staff member who has regular contact with children and protected adults – it is an offence to employ someone who has a history of harmful behaviour for this type of work.
-The Protecting Vulnerable Groups (PVG) Scheme was set up to facilitate these disclosure checks, and is administered by the Central Registered Body in Scotland for voluntary sector organisations as a free service.
+The Protecting Vulnerable Groups (PVG) Scheme was set up to facilitate these disclosure checks.